2mol/loser-hack/README.md

 ## location

 Juri's living room, near Central in the middle of Zurich.
 Now with more WiFi, provided our neighbour doesn't change the password again.
+I will give you the address once you register, because I don't want internet murderers to find me. \#security-conscious

 ## FAQ